-Facts and Figures - Pedestrians - 2021
+Facts and Figures - Pedestrians - 2023

-This document is part of a series of 18 Facts and Figures reports.
+This document is part of a series of 16 Facts and Figures reports.
 The purpose of these Facts and Figures reports is to provide recent statistics related to a specific road safety topic, for example a specific age group or transport mode.
 The Facts and Figures reports replace the Basic Fact Sheets series that were available until 2018 (containing data up to 2016).
-The most recent figures in this Facts and Figures report of 2021 refer to 2019.
+The most recent figures in this Facts and Figures reports can be found on the ERSO website (https://road-safety.transport.ec.europa.eu/statistics-and-analysis/data-and-analysis/facts-and-figures en)

 Contract This document has been prepared in the framework of the EC Service Contract MOVE/C2/SER/2019-100/SI2.822066 with Vias institute (BE) and SWOV Institute for Road Safety Research (NL).
-Version Version 1.0, October 2021 Author Freya Slootmans (Vias institute) Internal review Frits Bijleveld (SWOV), Nina Nuyttens (Vias institute) Referencing Reproduction of this document is allowed with due acknowledgement.
+Version Version 1.0, October 2021 Author Freya Slootmans (Vias institute) Internal review Frits Bijleveld (SWOV) Referencing Reproduction of this document is allowed with due acknowledgement.
 Please refer to the document as follows: European Commission (2021) Facts and Figures Pedestrians.
 European Road Safety Observatory.
 Brussels, European Commission, Directorate General for Transport.
 Sources Information in this document is based largely on data in the CARE database (Community database on Accidents on the Roads in Europe).
 Other data are taken from Eurostat.
-Date of extraction: 12 October 2021
+Date of extraction: 12 October 2021 Version Author Internal review Referencing